erictt/computer-science-learning/source/_posts/cs6250/week-8-software-defined-networking-part-2.md

     * For a tutorial on Frenetic programming language:
         * http://frenetic-lang.github.io/tutorials/Introduction/
         * Pyretic: https://github.com/frenetic-lang/pyretic/wiki
-8. **Network applications**: These are the functionalities that implement the control plane logic and translate to commands in the data plane. <u>SDNs can be deployed on traditional networks, and can find itself in home area networks, data centers, IXPs etc.</u> Due to this, there is a wide variety of network applications such as routing, load balancing, security enforcement, end-to-end QoS enforcement, power consumption reduction, network virtualization, mobility management, etc. Some well known solutions are Hedera, Aster*x, OSP, OpenQoS, Pronto, Plug-N-Serve, SIMPLE, FAMS, FlowSense, OpenTCP, NetGraph, FortNOX, FlowNAC, VAVE, etc.
+8. **Network applications**: These are the functionalities that implement the control plane logic and translate to commands in the data plane. <u>SDNs can be deployed on traditional networks, and can find itself in home area networks, data centers, IXPs etc.</u> Due to this, there is a wide variety of network applications such as *routing*, *load balancing*, *security enforcement*, *end-to-end QoS enforcement*, *power consumption reduction*, *network virtualization*, *mobility management*, etc.[Quiz] Some well known solutions are Hedera, Aster*x, OSP, OpenQoS, Pronto, Plug-N-Serve, SIMPLE, FAMS, FlowSense, OpenTCP, NetGraph, FortNOX, FlowNAC, VAVE, etc.

 ### SDN Infrastructure Layer

 The SDN infrastructure composes of networking equipment (routers, switches and appliance hardware) performing simple forwarding tasks.
-The physical devices do not have embedded intelligence or control, as the network intelligence is now delegated to a logically centralized control system - the Network Operating System (NOS).
+The physical devices **do not have embedded intelligence**[Quiz] or control, as the network intelligence is now delegated to a logically centralized control system - the **Network Operating System (NOS)**.
 An important difference in these networks is that they are built on top of open and standard interfaces that ensure configuration and communication compatibility and interoperability among different control plane and data plane devices.
 As opposed to traditional networks that use proprietary and closed interfaces, these networks are able to dynamically program heterogeneous network devices as forwarding devices.

 In the SDN architecture, a data plane device is a hardware or software entity that forwards packets, while a controller is a software stack running on commodity hardware.
 A model derived from OpenFlow is currently the most widely accepted design of SDN data plane devices.
 It is based on a pipeline of flow tables where each entry of a flow table has three parts:
 1) a matching rule,